|View Bio Close BioMatthew J. AdilettaIntel Fellow, Data Center Group|

 Chief Wireless Technologist

-Dr. Kenneth (Ken) Stewart is an Intel Fellow and chief wireless technologist for the Mobile and Communications Group at Intel Corporation.
+Dr. Kenneth (Ken) Stewart is an Intel Fellow and chief wireless technologist for the Platform Engineering Group at Intel Corporation.
 Over the past 25 years in the industry, Stewart has contributed strongly to fundamental research in mobile wireless technologies including GSM, CDMA, WCDMA and LTE, and to the development of the associated 3GPP international wireless standards, particularly HSPA, LTE and LTE-Advanced.
 He has engineered and reduced to practice base station and mobile solutions based on the same technologies.

 Most recently, Stewart was CTO for TE Connectivity's wireless division, where he drove innovation and product development for advanced small cell and distributed antenna systems, wavelength division multiplexed fiber distributed radio access networks, coordinated multipoint transmission systems and solutions for broadband wireless access infrastructure.